s-ccs/2025_MSc_EEG_artifacts_simulation/report/typst-template/thesis.typ

 The eye is made up of different kinds of tissue, some of which generate a standing electrical charge distribution due to their intrinsic properties.
 The cornea (at the front of the eye) and the retina (at the back) together constitute the entire surface of the eyeball.
 Each of these tissue types has an electrical potential difference between its inner and outer surfaces.
 Specifically, the cornea is positively charged on the outside of the eyeball and the retina is negatively charged on the outside of the eyeball @iwasaki_effects_2005.

 As the eye rotates in its socket, the corresponding charge distribution rotates along with it and changes the resulting electric field, manifesting as eye movement artifacts measured in the EEG at the scalp.
-This can be more clearly seen in the @eog, a special signal recorded during an EEG study by placing additional electrodes near the eyes in order to record the electrical activity resulting from eye movements.
+This can be more distinctly seen in the @eog, a special signal recorded during an EEG study by placing additional electrodes near the eyes in order to more clearly record the electrical activity resulting from eye movements.
 One pair of electrodes is placed above and below one eye, and one pair at the temples, outwards to the side from each eye.
 The vertical and horizontal @eog respectively are the values of the potential differences calculated between these electrodes in pairs, and the magnitude of this potential difference changes in accordance with the movement of the eye.

 Previous studies like #pc[@mowrer_corneo-retinal_1935] and #pc[@matsuo_electrical_1975] found that an intact eyeball (i.e., having both cornea and retina) is required in order to observe the @eog effects due to eye movements, and concluded that the eye has an overall potential difference between the front and back of the eyeball.
 This potential difference was named the "corneo-retinal potential" @mowrer_corneo-retinal_1935 and has been used as a basis of the model of eye movements in existing studies @berg_dipole_1991 @plochl_combining_2012 @lins_ocular_1993.

 The resulting electrical potential distribution in the eye can thus be modelled in multiple ways.
-First, the charges of the cornea and retina can be combined and modelled as a single electrical current dipole with its positive end towards the cornea at the front, following the axis of gaze @plochl_combining_2012, and this is commonly known as the "@crd".
-It is also possible to model the potential differences on the retina and cornea tissues as a set (or "ensemble") of smaller electrical dipoles placed on the tissue surface and oriented in different directions, as in #pc[@harmening_hartmutmodeling_2022].
+First, the charges of the cornea and retina can be combined and thought of as a single electrical current dipole with its positive end towards the cornea at the front, following the axis of gaze @plochl_combining_2012.
+This single dipole is commonly known as the "@crd" and the model can be called the "CRD model" @mmar-researchproject.

-#ilt[diagram of eye charges - crd & ensemble models]
+#figure(caption: "Vertical section of the eyeball with corneo-retinal dipole represented by the large black arrow.
+Reproduced from " + pc[@hari_meg-eeg_2017] + ".",)[
+  #image("template/assets/eyecharges_crd.png", height: 200pt)
+] <fig:CRD>

+It is also possible to model the potential differences on the retina and cornea tissues as a set of smaller electrical dipoles placed on the tissue surface and oriented in different directions, as in the @hartmut @harmening_hartmutmodeling_2022.
+In this case, the individual dipoles (also known as "source dipoles") have their positive ends towards the inside or the outside of the eyeball, for the retina and cornea tissue respectively.

+#figure(caption: "Ensemble model: Representation of eyeball charges using source dipoles (viewed downwards from the top of the head, horizontal cross-section).
+Based on figures in " + pc[@mmar-researchproject] + ".",)[
+  #image("template/assets/ensemble.svg", width: 100%)
+] <fig:ensemble_model>

-These models, known as "@crd" and "ensemble" models respectively, have been explored more in detail in a previous work @mmar-researchproject and the implemented models from that work have been used in this thesis in order to simulate eye movement artifacts.
+The @crd and ensemble models have been explored more in detail in a previous work @mmar-researchproject, and the implementation from that work has been used and built upon in this thesis for the simulation of eye movement artifacts.

 // ; eye muscle artefacts are generated due to activation of the muscles used in order to move the eyes.
 Eyelid movement can contribute to multiple artefacts: according to @iwasaki_effects_2005, the eyelids move along with eye movements, and greatly influence the frontal EEG observed during vertical eye movements. #pc[@matsuo_electrical_1975] explain blink artefacts as resulting from the interaction between the eyelid and the charged surface of the cornea at the front of the eyeball, where the eyelid conducts the positive charges from the cornea towards the frontal electrodes (also known as the "sliding electrode" effect).

 Along with the movement of the eyeball itself, other factors also affect the EEG artifacts arising from eye movements.
-According to #pc[@iwasaki_effects_2005], the eyelids move along with eye movements, and the effect is visible in the frontal EEG observed during vertical eye movements. #pc[@matsuo_electrical_1975] discuss a  possible explanation: when the eyelid makes contact with the charged surface of the cornea, it conducts the positive charges away towards the frontal electrodes.
-This is also known as the “sliding electrode” effect @hari_meg-eeg_2017 and has also been used to explain blink artifacts #ilt[references].
+According to #pc[@iwasaki_effects_2005], the eyelids move along with eye movements, and the effect is visible in the frontal EEG observed during vertical eye movements. #pc[@matsuo_electrical_1975] discuss a  possible explanation: when the eyelid makes contact with the charged surface of the cornea, it conducts the positive charges away from the eyeball towards the frontal electrodes.
+This is also known as the “sliding electrode” effect and has also been used to explain blink artifacts, which also involve interaction between the eyelid and the charged eyeball @matsuo_electrical_1975 @lins_ocular_1993-1.

 // . explain blink artefacts as resulting from the interaction between the eyelid and the charged surface of the cornea at the front of the eyeball, where the eyelid conducts the positive charges from the cornea towards the frontal electrodes